secureprivacy/veridaq-website/BLOG_ARCHITECTURE.md

 1. No user-agent conditions are required; crawlers and browsers see identical HTML.
 2. The SPA fallback lives at the bottom of the file and only applies to non-blog URLs.
 3. Each language pair follows the same pattern, guaranteeing predictable behavior.
+4. The SPA router is further protected inside `src/App.tsx`, which refuses to render blog content unless the user explicitly lands on a hash-based route such as `/#blog`.

 Because listings and posts are pure HTML, there is nothing to “hydrate.”
 Navigation relies on `<a>` links between static pages, so users stay inside the static experience until they leave the blog section.